Speaker McCarthy vows to pass debt bill - with a big 'if' - KESQ

 As the speaker delivered his speech, his hard-charging Judiciary Committee Chairman Jim Jordan was convening a New York City field hearing focused partly on District Attorney Alvin Bragg who indicted former President Trump on campaign finance and other charges related to alleged hush money payments to adult film star Stormy Daniels and a Playboy model who contend he had sexual relations with them.

-Associated Press White House Correspondent Zeke Miller and AP writer Josh Boak contributed to this report.
+Associated Press White House Correspondent Zeke Miller and AP writers Josh Boak and Mary Clare Jalonick contributed to this report.